aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-fods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCM to FODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Python developers often need to convert DOCM files to FODS format for various reasons.
+DOCM is a Microsoft Word document with macros enabled, while FODS is an OpenDocument spreadsheet format.
+DOCM files are not compatible with many applications, so it is necessary to convert them to FODS format for better compatibility.

+<h2>How Aspose.Total helps for docm to fods conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process from DOCM to FODS.
+It is a simple two-step process.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the DOCM file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides a wide range of features such as creating, manipulating, and converting spreadsheets, and more.
+It also supports a variety of formats such as XLS, XLSX, CSV, ODS, and more.

 {{% /blocks/products/pf/feature-page-summary %}}